Edited by Liam Huggins - Fitness Blogger

 We now know that a trainer at a gym could be either a Fitness Instructor or a Personal Trainer and this will depend on qualifications, duties and scope of practice.
 With regards to scope of practice.
 A Fitness Instructor is usually employed by a gym however a Personal Trainer is usually self-employed thus is responsible for their own insurance.
 The question gets asked what should a Personal Trainer do if they are unsure on insurance – the answer is get professional personal trainer insurance advice.
 A benefit of a Fitness Instructor being employed by a gym is that they may receive CPD opportunities.
 Indeed a gym with instructor development opportunities may well hold on to their instructors longer.
 Some gyms may have an in-house Personal Trainer for the gym members to have someone advanced to go to.
 It is rare for a Personal Trainer to be employed though, usually they pay a gym rent to be there or have a hybrid model of getting paid for doing a Gym Instructor role then doing freelance personal training in the gym on top of this.
 That being said you may often see a Personal Trainer in gym gear with the logo/brand of a gym hence showing some affiliation.

 We do see some variation of job titles in the sector that can get confusing.
 For example we may see PT Instructors, a Personal Gym Instructor or even just a trainer at gym or fitness facilities.
 Its always worth deep diving to find out if that trainer in gym gear is in fact a Fitness Instructor or a Personal Trainer!
+To find out more about the standards and qualifications in the fitness industry, check out UK Active, a leading body supporting fitness professionals.

 |